-The Annual Report also describes the main root causes of SSI error dollar over- and underpayments.
-The major causes of SSI overpayments were excess financial accounts, wages, and in-kind support and maintenance (ISM).
-The main causes of SSI underpayments were wages, living arrangement "A," 10 and ISM.
+The Annual Report also described the root causes of SSI over- and underpayments.
+The major causes of SSI overpayments were excess financial accounts, wages, and inkind support and maintenance (ISM).
+The main causes of SSI underpayments were wages, living arrangement "A," 22 and ISM.
 The Agency developed supplemental measures and targets to help mitigate improper payments in the two consistently high error categories: excess financial accounts and wages.
-These supplemental measures included (1) access to financial institutions (AFI) and (2) SSI Automated Telephone Wage Reporting System (SSITWR).
+These supplemental measures included (1) access to financial institutions (AFI) and (2) SSITWR.